jargnar/.myzsh/README.md

-some zsh sripts and utilities
+some zsh scripts and utilities (AI generated ofc)